Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 Can you give me an example of someone who’s been in a technical role at your company for a long time, and how their responsibilities and role have changed?

 Can you tell me about a time when you’ve had to let someone go?

-Which company internal information is accessible to employees?
-Financials, ongoing deals, code (all code written by the company or just what you are working on), salaries, ...

 How is the office space physically organized?
 Open office, cubicles, private offices?